-- Guided by a team of internationally recognised experts, you will investigate the key texts and concepts which shape our understanding of literature and culture across a period of radical change from 1900 to the present.
-Throughout, literary texts studied are related to developments in other cultural practices, such as film, theatre and the visual arts.
+Guided by a team of internationally recognised experts, you will investigate the key texts and concepts that shape our understanding of literature and culture across a period of radical change from 1880 to the present.
+You will relate the literary texts you study to developments in other cultural practices, such as film, theatre and the visual arts.

 - You will have access to world class libraries and museums, as well as the extraordinary diversity of cultural, literary and artistic events that make Glasgow such an enriching place for postgraduate study.